Managing your personal finances is an important task. However, lifestyle inflation can make it more difficult to keep your finances on track.

-You’ll know that the savings are being taken care of.
+You’ll know that the savings are being taken care of and you'll completely avoid lifestyle inflation.
 With that peace of mind, you’ll be able to enjoy your extra splurges without worry.

 8. Don’t take out any debt

-If you find yourself taking out debt to afford a new luxury, then you’ve likely taken your spending too far.
+If you find yourself taking out debt to afford a new luxury, then you’ve likely taken your spending too far and are experiencing lifestyle creep.
 Although you might be able to afford the monthly payments, that doesn’t mean that you can truly afford something.
 Consider this carefully before taking on new debt.

 9. Set up a budget